pfiano/Talos-Weekly-Threat-Roundup-Blog-Investigation-Workflow/Workflows/Talos-WeeklyThreatRoundupBlogInvestigation__definition_workflow_01GXPG9L9I6U91z2JiGyf9TEQ5lvFBgeOtS/README.md

+# Talos Weekly Threat Roundup Blog Investigation Workflow

+This workflow will automate inside the SecureX Orchestrator the investigation based on the IOCs published weekly by Talos Threat Roundup blog to understand whether there has been an impact of one of those threats in your environment.

+## Use Cases

+- Simplify threat hunting: Give the ability to security analyst to investigate most prevalent threats that Talos has observed over the current week and converts it into a SecureX casebook

+- SOC task automation: This workflow can be scheduled to periodically run at Talos Blog publish date so that investigation could be carried out immediatly upon blog availability

+## Description

 Every Friday evening, US time, Talos is publishing a glimpse into the most prevalent threats they have observed over the current week.

 For each threat described in the weekly roundup blog, an accompanying JSON file can be retrieved making an https request to Talos Roundup hosted IOCs that includes the complete list of file hashes, as well as all other IOCs from the post.
 The https request will be directed to the following resource: